Calls for Artist Residencies

 HBCU Artist in Residence

-We are not currently accepting applications at this time.
+We are not accepting applications at this time.

 This opportunity includes:

-• A monthly stipend of $200
+• A $200 monthly stipend.

-• At least one formal networking opportunity during the residency
+• At least one formal networking opportunity during the residency.

 Eligibility